AdlanSADOU/3D-vulkan-renderer/README.md

 ## Preview
 ![](https://github.com/AdlanSADOU/3D-Renderer/blob/main/.misc/preview.gif)

-Starting from August 2022, after obtaining my bachelor in IT I decided to take a year off to implement a 3D game from scratch(almost).
+Starting from August 2022, after obtaining my bachelor in IT I decided to take a year off to implement a 3D game from scratch(or almost).
 The main goal is to get as much as possible hands on experience on some aspects and systems that are part of 3D game technologies.

 ## Current Features
-- [x] Mesh Rendering
+- [x] Rendering
 - [x] Skinned Animation
 - [x] Lighting
 - [x] Materials